 The goal is not to decide between the players' chosen technological configurations (PON or point-to-point), but rather to make each one possible and to allow for optimised rollouts and connection at the building level.
-Allowing each operator to choose freely between PON and point-to-point should indeed guarantee the future health of the still nascent ultra-fast broadband market's inventiveness and competitiveness.
+Allowing each operator to choose freely between PON and point-to-point is indeed a guarantor of the future health of the still nascent ultra-fast broadband market's inventiveness and competitiveness.